feng-ge566/quant_mix/README.md

 # quant_mix
 quantization with Weight-Constrained-and-Encoded and log2 scale(friendly to hardware)

-#directory quan; execute the quantization and mapping
+#/quan; execute the quantization and mapping

 #quant_sparse_layers; block of cnn model